TuxInvader/focal-mainline-builder/README.md

 on your systems.
 You can optionally build a metapackage to track a build flavour, and major release of kernel (eg 5.12.x).

+If you build the metapackage it will have a name like:
+`linux-generic-5.12` and will depend on the version of `5.12.x` you are building.

 Alternatively it can build signed source packages for uploading to a PPA.

 I upload my signed source packages to this